12 Promotion Ideas For Beauty & Cosmetics Brands

 For example, a summer-themed giveaway might feature sunscreen, bronzer, and lip balm products.
 Holiday-themed contests work particularly well, as they tap into existing consumer excitement.

-Social media giveaway ideas can include photo contests where users show how they use your products or caption competitions that highlight creativity while promoting your brand.
+Social media giveaways can include photo contests where users show how they use your products or caption competitions that highlight creativity while promoting your brand.

 Adding time limitations creates urgency.
 A 24-hour flash giveaway encourages immediate action, while week-long contests allow for building momentum and anticipation.